pv264/Interview/terraform/set3.md

 > **Senior Signal:** Using **`ignore_changes`** is a critical best practice when your infrastructure interacts with external controllers or "intelligent" cloud services.
 Beyond Auto Scaling, it is frequently used for **tags** (if a security tool adds compliance tags automatically) or **Kubernetes** resources where external controllers might modify metadata or replicas.

-# 5 .What is the purpose of terraform init?
+## 5 .What is the purpose of terraform init?

 `terraform init` initializes a Terraform working directory.
 It downloads required provider plugins, sets up the backend configuration, and prepares the environment to run Terraform commands.

+## 6. What happens if you change the backend configuration in Terraform?

+If we change the backend configuration, Terraform detects it during `terraform init` and prompts to migrate the state.
+We can migrate the state to the new backend using `-migrate-state`.
+This ensures the existing infrastructure is still tracked correctly.